ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 - The combined effects are a favorable interest income variance, a favorable interest expense variance, and an overall favorable net interest income variance.

-### SCB Solution 3

-- At a savings interest rate of 4 percent, there is an excess supply of deposits over demand for loans.
+- At a savings interest rate of 4 percent, there is an excess supply of deposits relative to demand for loans.
 - The Boat and Car Loan Department lowered the interest rate on deposits to stem additional deposits.